cwfletcher/oisa/README.md

 # Data Oblivious ISA Extensions for Side Channel-Resistant and High Performance Computing (Hardware)

-## 0. Current status
+## 0. Current status (Pre-NDSS)
 We use this version mainly for hardware area overhead analysis (the performance aspect is analyzed on a different framework).

-We are currently working on another up-to-date version which can be run on a FPGA.
+We are currently working on another up-to-date version which can be run on a FPGA board.
 The code will be updated shortly.

 ## 1. About this paper